tchindje/PYTHON_DATASTRUCTURE/README.md

 # PYTHON_DATASTRUCTURE

-## book : Data Structures And Algorithmic  in python
+## Data Structures And Algorithmic  in python